CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 *Example:*

 ```
-* List all tasks from now to 11.59pm that same day.
+* List all tasks today.
 > today
 ```

 ##### *Tomorrow*

-Similar as the command `today`, this is a syntactic sugar which is equivalent to `list st/2016-10-16 12:00am et/2016-10-16 11:59pm`, assuming that the date tomorrow is 16 October 2016.
+Similar as the command `today`, this is a syntactic sugar which is equivalent to `list st/tomorrow 12.00am et/tomorrow 11:59pm`.
 Your events that occur tomorrow will be shown as well.

 *Format:*